-We have audited the financial statements on pages 28 to 39 which have been prepared under the historical cost convention and the accounting policies set out on pages 31 and 32.
+We have audited the financial statements on pages 30 to 41.
+These financial statements have been prepared under the accounting policies set out in the statement of accounting policies on pages 33 and 34.

 Respective Responsibilities of Directors and Auditors